 On March 1, 2013, Thailand adopted into its system of trademark registration the Tenth Edition of the Nice Agreement, under which there are 34 classifications of goods (Classes 1 to 34) and 11 classifications of services (Classes 35 to 45).
 The classifications—collectively known as the International Classification of Goods and Services—are generally followed by Thailand’s trademark registrars, but at times, they require clearer and more specific descriptions for certain goods and services.

 An application for registration of the trademark is to be filed with the Department of Intellectual Property, Nonthaburi, Thailand in the prescribed form with payment of requisite fees.
-Additionally, it can also be filed by registered mail, with payment of fee by money order, in favour of DIP.
+Additionally, it can also be filed by registered mail, with payment of fee by money order, in favor of DIP.
 Further, an application can also be filed online at www.ipthailand.go.th and thereafter a hard copy of the Application form must be submitted to the DIP within 15 days of the online filing

-In Thailand, any legal or natural person, regardless of their nationality may apply for the registration of trademark, in furtherance of a need for availing trademark protection.
+In Thailand, any legal or natural person regardless of their nationality may apply for the registration of a trademark, in furtherance of a need for availing of trademark protection.
 Further, any foreign applicants that have filed a trademark application in another country and later file a registration application for the same trademark in Thailand within six months of the first foreign application may generally claim the first foreign filing date as the filing date in Thailand (ie, a priority right).

 On filing the application with the DIP, with all the requisite documents, the trademark application will be given an application number and will be examined by the Registrar.
-Following the submission of the complete application, along with the prescribed fees, the Trademark Registrar will institute examination for verification of the fulfilment of the requirements of the Application under the Trademark Act.
+Following the submission of the complete application, along with the prescribed fees, the Trademark Registrar will institute an examination for verification of the fulfillment of the requirements of the Application under the Trademark Act.
 The examination process is sought to be completed, usually, within 9 months of filing.

-Post the completion of examination period, the publication of the application is done in the Trademark Gazette, following which a 90 day period is granted to invite any opposition to the trademark application.
-If such an opposition is filed, the applicant is offered a 90- day period to file counterstatement.
+Post the completion of the examination period, the publication of the application is done in the Trademark Gazette, following which a 90 day period is granted to invite any opposition to the trademark application.
+If such opposition is filed, the applicant is offered a 90- day period to file a counterstatement.
 On receipt of both, the Registrar shall then deliberate over the validity of both claims.
 After the period of 90 days is completed, the official fees of registration must be submitted within 30 days, which warrants registration.

-Once a trademark has been registered in Thailand, it is protected by the provisions for 10 years from the date of filing or date of filing of priority application.
+Once a trademark has been registered in Thailand, it is protected by the provisions for 10 years from the date of filing or date of filing of the priority application.
 It can further be renewed over successive periods of 10 years.

 The procedure for filing a Trademark in Thailand is as follows:

 A trademark application can be filed for a single class only.
-Multi class applications are not permitted in Thailand.
+Multi-class applications are not permitted in Thailand.
 Also, Thailand allows ordinary applications or priority applications previously filed in foreign countries, within 90 days of the filing.

-After a trademark has been filed, it is examined by the Registrar on the basis of distinctiveness, identification features, similarity index, public morality, or any other compliance with law.
+After a trademark has been filed, it is examined by the Registrar on the basis of distinctiveness, identification features, similarity index, public morality, or any other compliance with the law.

 If in case, the Registrar notes any non-compliance with the above criteria, they may issue one or several office actions, thus, refusing the application on any given ground.

 However, the applicant may file an appeal before the Trademark Board, and further, to the Intellectual Property Court, against any of the decisions.

 After examination and upon acceptance of the response by the Registrar, the application is ordered for advertisement /publication in the Trademarks Journal.
-An application is advertised in the Trademarks Journal so as to invite the public for filing opposition against the registration of a mark.
+An application is advertised in the Trademarks Journal so as to invite the public for filing an opposition against the registration of a mark.

-Post the completion of examination period, the publication of the application is done in the Trademark Gazette, following which a 90 day period is granted to invite any opposition to the trademark application.
-If such an opposition is filed, the applicant is offered a 90- day period to file counterstatement.
+Post the completion of the examination period, the publication of the application is done in the Trademark Gazette, following which a 90 day period is granted to invite any opposition to the trademark application.
+If such opposition is filed, the applicant is offered a 90- day period to file a counterstatement.
 On receipt of both, the Registrar shall then deliberate over the validity of both claims.
 If not accepted, an appeal can be filed with the Trademark Board within 90 days of the receipt of the Registrar’s decision.

-The Trademark Act provides for two distinct cancellation procedures, post acceptance of registration, where, one is before the Trademark Board and the other, before the Intellectual Property Court.
+The Trademark Act provides for two distinct cancellation procedures, post-acceptance of registration, where, one is before the Trademark Board and the other, before the Intellectual Property Court.
 This must be done within 5 years of the registration of the Trademark by the Registrar and by showing that the trademark had become common to the trade in the market.
 For the cancellation to take place, any interested party may file an appeal to the Trademark Board on the following grounds, as it appears that the trademark: